stat545ubc-2023/assignment-b3-JavierMtzRdz/README.md

 ## Acknowledgment

-The data used in this project is sourced from the Treasury Board of Canada Secretariat's "Estimates 2022-23" available on the [Open Government Portal](https://open.canada.ca/data/en/dataset/a81099a5-f73e-4c92-ba14-0603a00d40df).
+The data used in this project is sourced from the Treasury Board of Canada Secretariat's "Estimates 2022-23," which is available on the [Open Government Portal](https://open.canada.ca/data/en/dataset/a81099a5-f73e-4c92-ba14-0603a00d40df).

 ## Shiny App Link